Diversified Healthcare Trust (DHC) Shares Down Despite Recent Market Volatility

-Diversified Healthcare Trust (NASDAQ: DHC)’s stock price has decreased by -9.94 compared to its previous closing price of 1.56.
-However, the company has seen a fall of -6.33% in its stock price over the last five trading days.
+Diversified Healthcare Trust (NASDAQ: DHC)’s stock price has decreased by -4.17 compared to its previous closing price of 1.32.
+However, the company has seen a -20.94% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in Diversified Healthcare Trust (NASDAQ: DHC) Right Now?